-Portosystemic shunt: A congenital condition where blood is shunted past the liver.
+Portosystemic shunt: A congenital condition where blood is shunted past the liver

-Kidney disease: Causing an impaired ability to get rid of waste products.
+Kidney disease: Causing an impaired ability to get rid of waste products

 For the latter two conditions, treatment of the underlying condition is essential.
 In an ideal world, surgical correction of the shunt is the gold standard.
-However, this is expensive, and so management with drugs and a low protein diet can be the next best compromise.
+However, this is expensive, and so management with drugs and a low protein diet may be the next best compromise.

 For Dalmatians, it is often necessary to take a drug, allopurinol, to eliminate the uric acid.
-Allopurinol is not licensed for use in dogs (but it is in people) and so your vet will ask you to sign a consent form giving permission for its use.

 How is Gout Similar in Dogs and Humans?